macie/opinions/README.md

 ## Bugs

-Results depends on search engines of underlying social news websites.
+Results depend on search engines of underlying social news websites.
 They may be different than expected.

 ## TODO